How to read & respond to quotes from vendors

 - Price: Obviously the price will be one of the most important factors in determining whether or not to book a vendor.
 The price shown is the total cost for the vendor, including the deposit, balance payment, and sales tax (if applicable), plus GigSalad's service fee.
 You will pay this total cost upfront in order to secure the booking.
 The deposit will be released to the vendor prior to the event, but the balance will be held until the day after the event.
 Read more about making payments.

 - Expiration date: The top of each quote will tell you how long you have to respond.
 Vendors set an expiration date because they can't hold a date/time indefinitely.
 If they don't receive a response quickly, they may accept a different gig instead.
 So make a decision and respond as soon as possible!

 - Services to be provided: This is where the vendor will include a message explaining the services they are offering to provide for your event.
 If you feel anything is missing or unclear in this section, you can send a message to the vendor to discuss prior to booking.

-- Cancellation policy: The vendor will set a specific cancellation policy for your event that will determine what happens to the deposit and balance payment if you cancel.
+- Cancellation policy & additional terms: The vendor will set a specific cancellation policy for your event that will determine what happens to the deposit and balance payment if you cancel.
 This section may also include additional terms if the vendor chooses to add some.
 When you accept a quote and submit payment, you are agreeing to these terms so be sure to read them thoroughly.

 Read through everything carefully and then determine how you'd like to respond.
 Once booked, all these details will be part of your "booking agreement" so it's important that everything is accurate.

-Looking at a vendor's full profile can help you make an informed decision when choosing who to book for your event!
+Vendor profiles often contain photos, videos, and past client reviews which can all help you make an informed decision when choosing who to book for your event.

 Responding to quotes